Mobile Accessibility at W3C

 - small screen sizes

 - different input modalities, including speech and 3D touch enabled by pressure sensors

 - device use in a different settings, such as bright sunlight

 - and more

 WAI’s accessibility standards address mobile accessibility:

-Accessibility Guidelines) covers web pages and web applications,
+- Web Content Accessibility Guidelines (WCAG) covers web pages and web applications,

 including content used on mobile devices.

 - To learn how WCAG 2.0 can be applied to mobile web content, mobile web apps, native apps, and hybrid apps using web components inside native apps, see Mobile Accessibility: How WCAG 2.0 and Other W3C/WAI Guidelines Apply to Mobile.